SnowballTwo/StreamInvoke/README.md

 # StreamInvoke

-A small sample project to remind me how to create a stream to pass into native code with platform invoke
+This small sample is supposed to remind me of the correct invoke of structs with delegate members.
+In case someone ever reads this, please feel free to change this to a more elegant solution (besides COM-interfaces).

 ## Interface definition in native code, typedefs are omittable